Archive in a Wall Cavity – the series, in one

 [A note on John Danz: In 1882, when he was five, his family fled Russia due to religious persecution.
 In 1889, he traveled from east coast to west with his father, in a covered wagon.
 He worked as a stage driver in Nevada in 1895-1896, and as haberdashery clerk around the West, before opening his own store in downtown Seattle.
 He ran that from 1903, and when 1913 came, he seized on the growing popularity of films by showing nickelodeon films for a nickel a pop, and then opened a cinema next door.
 His cinema business flourished – even during the decade-long Great Depression of 1929, on – and kept flourishing until his death in 1961.
 A storybook American success story!]

 Before that, White notes, the go-to house for art films was the Ridgemont – not on the P-I’s movie page.
-It was in a neighborhood about five miles north of downtown, and counted among its distinctions that it was the subject of a 1968 United States Supreme Court ruling that invalidated a Seattle film-censorship ordinance.
+It was on a major thoroughfare in a neighborhood about five miles north of downtown, and counted among its distinctions that it was the subject of a 1968 United States Supreme Court ruling that invalidated a Seattle film-censorship ordinance.
 Well, since the mid-1950s it had been showing foreign art films!
 During that period, recalled local historian Paul Dorpat, “since most of these were foreign films with subtitles, the Ridgemont was considered by some a ‘communist front’ and the lights of its marquee were at risk — pelted often with rocks, eggs, and even excrement.”

 Of course, these days switching cinemas from art to smut hardly seems likely to rekindle demand; perhaps the passing away of porn as a recourse for ailing theaters is part of what is now driving so many theaters into gloom and closure.